50 fun ways to teach your kids about money

 Having good money etiquette is always a good look.
 It’s never polite to ask someone how much money they have or tell them how much money you have, and your kid should know that.

 Though money is important when it comes to buying groceries or paying your mortgage, it isn’t everything.
-But, it can be used to protect the ones you care about the most with life insurance.
+But, it can be used to protect the ones you care about the most with life insurance coverage.
 Use our calculator to figure out how much coverage you need.